 Mailbutler product updates 2022

-Learn about all the new features and updates to Mailbutler which took place in January of 2022.
+Learn about all the new features and product updates to the Mailbutler email extension which are taking place in 2022.

 James has five years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.